If you want to improve your golf game, you’d better fuel your body!

 Sports drinks can be used as a secondary option, but keep in mind that most of these drinks can actually dehydrate you due to their high sugar content.
 Don’t be fooled, those high-energy bursts will only be temporary—so we recommend water as your drink of choice on and off the course.

 Nutrition and hydration are just as important as exercise when it comes to improving your golf game.
-Without a proper balanced diet providing vitamins and minerals from food, a golfer has the disadvantage of a compromised immune system, fatigue, and longer recovery times.
+Without a properly balanced diet providing vitamins and minerals from food, a golfer has the disadvantage of a compromised immune system, fatigue, and longer recovery times.

 “The average golfer burns around 300 calories per hour during a game, therefore it is absolutely necessary to consume the proper amount of carbohydrates when on the course to ensure replacement of energy.”